Darkelf2024/Darkelf-Retro-Lounge/README.md

 # 🎮 Darkelf Retro Lounge
 ## AetherSX2 Accuracy-First Documentation & Compatibility Project

-**Darkelf Retro Lounge** is an accuracy-first PlayStation 2 emulation research and documentation project created by **Dr. Kevin Moore**, dedicated to **AetherSX2 on Android**.
+**Darkelf Retro Lounge** is an accuracy-first PlayStation 2 emulation research and documentation project dedicated to **AetherSX2 on Android**.

-This project documents **how AetherSX2 actually behaves on real hardware** — not myths, unsafe “FPS boost” settings, or short benchmark runs.
-All findings are grounded in sustained testing, emulator internals, and behavior-based validation, with a focus on correctness, long-session stability, and explainable configuration choices.
+This project documents **how AetherSX2 behaves on real hardware** through sustained testing and behavior-based validation — not short benchmarks, unsafe “FPS boost” settings, or unverified myths.
+Findings emphasize correctness, long-session stability, and explainable configuration choices grounded in emulator internals.

-Dr. Moore brings decades of hands-on testing experience, including work as a **hired beta tester for the MMORPG *Neocron* (2001–2002)** and as a **beta tester for *MuOS* custom firmware for retro gaming devices**.
-This background informs Darkelf Retro Lounge’s strict testing methodology and rejection of unsafe emulator myths.
+The project is informed by decades of hands-on testing experience, including professional beta testing and firmware evaluation for retro gaming platforms.
+This background supports a strict testing methodology and a rejection of unsafe or misleading emulator practices.

 > **FPS ≠ accuracy.
 Behavior defines correctness.**

-**Retro emulation testing and compatibility research**
+---

+## 📌 Project Scope

 This repository will hold:
 - Testing data for ~200 PS2 games on AetherSX2
-- Compatibility comparisons vs NetherSX and other builds
+- Compatibility comparisons with NetherSX and related builds
-- Documentation and explanations of testing metrics
+- Documentation explaining emulator behavior and testing metrics

 **Current Status:**
 🔧 Testing in progress on AetherSX2
 🧠 Results and documentation pending
 📌 No executable code yet

-**Purpose:**
-Provide structured, transparent emulation research and compatibility insights.

 **Notes:**
-- No copyrighted game files are shared here
+- No copyrighted game files are shared
-- All releases will be published publicly
+- All releases are published publicly

 Contributing, discussions, and updates are tracked in the Discord server.